How To Make An Air Mattress More Comfortable

 Purchase An Air Mattress With Never Flat Technology

-The dreadful slow, leaking air mattress is something that some of us have dealt with.
+Some of us have dealt with the dreadful, slow, leaking air mattress.
 Waking up to a deflated bed and a sore back is very unpleasant.
-It’s a given that any mattress will lose air.
-Several factors encourage deflation.

 - Pinholes cause slow air leakage.